department-of-veterans-affairs/vets-website/content/pages/education/opt-out-information-sharing.md

 ### What kind of information does VA share with schools?

-Unless you opt out, we share basic information about your eligibility and benefits, including:
+Unless you opt out, we share basic information about your eligibility and benefits with your school’s certifying official, including:
 - Your eligibility date
 - The amount of money you’re receiving for tuition and school fees
 - The amount of money you get and the time you have left to use your benefits